-This page on our website is entitled “Updates from Caleb & Lynnae”, because Lynnae sends Pastor Mandy regular updates on their progress in seminary.
+This page on our website is entitled “Updates from Caleb & Lynnae”, because Lynnae sends Pastor Mandy regular updates.
 She has also given Pastor Mandy permission to post these updates and photos she sends so that the entire congregation can be kept abreast of Caleb and Lynnae’s progress.
 In these days of real clergy shortage throughout the entire Christian Church “in the West”, both pastors rejoice that Holy Trinity is blessed to have Caleb and Lynnae Douglas at the NALC seminary in Ambridge, PA.
-Caleb is studying for his M.Div degree and preparing for full-time service as an ordained pastor of the NALC.
-Lynnae is finishing her MAR degree (Master of Arts and Religion) — she is still pursuing the MAR mainly so she can write a thesis, and the candidacy committee has encouraged her gifts of teaching and her desire to continue on (much later down the road) in PhD work.
-They will both graduate in May of 2017.
+Caleb graduated from Ambridge in May 2017 and is presently serving his Internship year at Immanuel Lutheran Church in New York City.
+This internship year is necessary before anyone can be ordained a pastor of the NALC.
+Lynnae is finishing her MAR degree (Master of Arts and Religion) — she will be working on her thesis while Caleb is serving his internship year.
 Pastor Mike, Pastor Mandy and Council are just so proud of them both and want to keep you up-to-date on their progress.
 (Plus Elias and Nathaniel are SO adorable!)
 You can keep updated on their progress right here.
+And by the way … Caleb is not serving his internship year here at Holy Trinity because it is never a good idea for young pastors either to serve their internship in their home congregation or to have the first congregation they serve once they are ordained be their home congregation.
+The NALC absolutely discourages both.

 Graduation Photo of Caleb Douglas from North American Lutheran Seminary.